GoogleChrome/web.dev/src/site/content/en/accessible/use-semantic-html/index.md

 - If clicking on the element will perform an _action_ on the page, use `<button>`.
 - If clicking on the element will _navigate_ the user to a new page then use `<a>`.
-This includes single page web apps which load new content and update the URL using the
+This includes single page web apps that load new content and update the URL using the
   [History API](https://developer.mozilla.org/en-US/docs/Web/API/History).